sloan58/redis-celery/README.md

 In one terminal, run the Celery worker using `celery -A tasks worker --loglevel=INFO`

-In another terminal, run the backend ui, use `celery -A tasks flower --port=5555`
+In another terminal, run the backend ui using `celery -A tasks flower --port=5555`

 The "backend" web interface will be served at http://localhost:5555